SiobhanBaines/Ciara-and-Sams-Big-Day/README.md

 ### Features to be implemented

 * The ability for the bride and groom to add, change or delete covid19 restrictions
-* The ability for the bridge and groom to add, change or delete the alternative accommodation and local transport information.
+* The ability for the bride and groom to add, change or delete the alternative accommodation and local transport information.
+* The ability for the bride and groom to create a table plan for the reception.
+* The ability to download the guests and their meal choices for the reception venue.

 [Back to Top](#table-of-contents)